PagSeguro

 in the Grand Cayman, Cayman Islands.
-Founded in 2006, the company primarily offers payment processing software for e-commerce websites and mobile applications, and point of sale terminals.
+Founded in 2006, the company primarily offers payment processing software for e-commerce websites, mobile applications, point of sale terminals, and payment terminals.
 It has been traded as a public company on the New York Stock Exchange since January 2018 with the ticker symbol PAGS.

 PagSeguro is part of Universo Online (UOL group), which, according to Ibope Nielsen Online, is Brazil's largest Internet portal, with more than 50 million unique visitors and 6.7 billion page views every month.
 In 2015, it was recognized as the "Best Payment Method" by the Congresso Afiliados Brasil (Brazil Affiliates Congress).

 History

 In 2006, UOL formed PagSeguro to be the company's financial services platform.
 In January of the following year, UOL acquired BrPay, a Brazilian electronic payment company that was incorporated into PagSeguro 6 months later.

 In November 2008, PagSeguro was elected the best website of the year in the Electronic Commerce category by Info Exame readers.